mohitsuman/Node-Npm-Installation/README.md

 nvm install [version-no]  // latest version can be found at http://nodejs.org/

-node -v  // check the version of node installed
+node -v  [check the version of node installed]

-npm -v  // check the version of npm installed
+npm -v   [check the version of npm installed]

-Go To the project and do  npm install [ this install all dependencies in package.json]
+Go To the project and  install all dependencies in package.json

+$ npm install

 ===============================================================================================